syncfusion-content/xamarin-docs/Xamarin/SfSchedule/data-bindings.md

 {% endtabs %}

 ### Customizing the Drag and Drop environment
-Using [DragDropSettings](http://help.syncfusion.com/cr/cref_files/xamarin/sfschedule/Syncfusion.SfSchedule.XForms~Syncfusion.SfSchedule.XForms.SfSchedule~DragDropSettings.html) property of schedule can handle the behavior of drag and drop in Schedule.
+Using [DragDropSettings](http://help.syncfusion.com/cr/cref_files/xamarin/sfschedule/Syncfusion.SfSchedule.XForms~Syncfusion.SfSchedule.XForms.SfSchedule~DragDropSettings.html) property of schedule, you can handle the behavior of drag and drop in Schedule.

 {% tabs %}
 {% highlight c# %}